zschreib/tcga-grad/README.md

 ## Background

 PAM50 molecular subtyping is a clinically validated method for classifying breast tumors into five intrinsic subtypes (Luminal A, Luminal B, Basal-like, HER2-enriched, and Normal-like), each associated with distinct prognoses and treatment pathways.
-Established tools like the Prosigna assay and the genefu R package implement centroid-based classification using the 50 PAM50 marker genes.
-This project asks a different question: can a neural network trained on the full transcriptome (30,865 genes) learn subtype-discriminating patterns, and can gradient attribution reveal which PAM50 genes the model relies on?
+Established tools like the Prosigna assay and the genefu R package implement centroid-based classification using the 50 PAM50 marker genes, and machine learning approaches to PAM50 classification are well documented in the literature.
+The novel focus of this project is interpretability: after training a neural network on full transcriptome RNA-seq data (30,865 measured features in GSE96058), gradient attribution is applied to examine which PAM50 marker genes the model relies on, and whether the signal is concentrated in known subtype-specific markers or distributed across the broader expression program.

 ## Approach